playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 > React.createElement("div", null, aTag);
 > ```
 >
 > While the above seems intimidating, it's worth mentioning that you'll likely never need to fall back on using `createElement` in an actual production application.
-This is simply to demonstrate why you need Babel in React applications.
+Instead, this demonstrates why you need Babel in React applications.
 >
-> You also likely do not need to setup Babel yourself from scratch.
+> You also likely do not need to set up Babel yourself from scratch.
 [Create React App](https://create-react-app.dev) - the tool React team recommends to manage your React apps - handles it out-of-the-box for you invisibly.

 ## Angular